Find My Case

 Lawrenceville, GA 30046-6900

-Also, please make sure your citation number and name are referenced on the money order or cashier's check and enclose the yellow citation or a copy of it with your payment
+Also, please make sure your citation number and name are referenced on the money order or cashier's check and enclose a copy of the citation with your payment

 • In Person - Fines may be paid in person by money order, cashier's check, cash, debit or credit card during the hours of 8:00 a.m. through 5:00 p.m.
 Monday through Friday at the above address.